• Skip to primary navigation

 • Use pumpkin puree, not pumpkin pie mix (filling).
 The pumpkin pie filling is exactly what it sounds like.
 It’s a mix ready for a pie, with salt, sugar, and spices already added in.

 • Paper liners tend to stick to oil-free muffins.
-I have noticed that after refrigerating the muffins, the paper peels off easier, but they absorb some moisture.
+I have noticed that after refrigerating the muffins, the paper peels off easier, but it absorbs some moisture.
 So either use silicone muffin liners or lightly coat a 12-cup muffin tray with non-stick cooking spray.

 • If your baking powder and/or baking soda clumps, then sift them so they distribute evenly in the dry muffin mix.
 Sometimes just whisking doesn’t break up the small clumps.